mozilla/glean/docs/dev/core/internal/clearing.md

 # Clearing metrics when disabling/enabling Glean

-When disabling upload (`Glean.setUploadEnabled(false)`), metrics are also cleared to prevent their storage on the local device, and lessen the likelihood of accidentally sending them.
+When disabling upload (`Glean.setCollectionEnabled(false)`), metrics are also cleared to prevent their storage on the local device, and lessen the likelihood of accidentally sending them.
-There are a couple of exceptions to this:
+There is an exceptions to this:

 - `first_run_date` is retained so it isn't reset if metrics are later re-enabled.

-- `client_id` is set to the special value `"c0ffeec0-ffee-c0ff-eec0-ffeec0ffeec0"`.
-This should make it possible to detect the error case when metrics are sent from a client that has been disabled.

 When re-enabling metrics: